 Think that only a small handful of students get college scholarships and grants?
 Think again.
 Among the billions of dollars college students received in 2014−15, the College Board found that 37 percent came from federal sources, 41 percent from colleges, 14 percent from private organizations and 8 percent from state sources.

 This means that two-thirds of eligible full-time undergraduate students received free money because they completed the Free Application for Federal Student Aid (FAFSA®).
-Many schools also use the FAFSA to award institutional and state aid, so completing it is an easy first step to securing college scholarships and grants to help pay for school.
+Many schools also use the FAFSA to award institutional and state aid, so completing it is an easy first step to securing college grants and scholarships to help pay for school.

 Does Money Really Go Unclaimed?

-If you've ever heard people say that millions of dollars in scholarships and grants go unclaimed every year and thought they were exaggerating, you'd be wrong.
+If you've ever heard people say that millions of dollars in college grants and scholarships go unclaimed every year and thought they were exaggerating, you'd be wrong.

 How Much Can Grants Cover?